On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Result Analysis

 \subsection{Results Overview}

-Table \ref{tab:total_cost_table:frac:DL} reports, for each ED formulation, the average daily costs and savings over the year.
+Table \ref{tab:total_cost_table:DL} reports, for each ED formulation, the average daily costs and savings over the year.
 Results are reported for low-load days and high-load days, which are defined as days where the average load is less than 50GW and greater than 50GW, respectively.
-The proportion of low- and high-load days in each month is illustrated in Figure \ref{fig:results:high_vs_low_load}, and follows a clear seasonal trend.
-The last two columns in Table \ref{tab:total_cost_table:frac:DL} report results over the whole year.
+Note that low- and high-load days follow a seasonal trend, with overall demand being higher in winter and lower in summer.
+The last three columns in Table \ref{tab:total_cost_table:DL} report results over the whole year.
 For day $d$, the daily savings of formulation X compared to SCED are given by

 where $C^{\text{X}}_{d}$ (resp. $C^{\text{SCED}}_{d}$) denotes the total costs (including penalties) attained by formulation X (resp.
 SCED) on day $d$; positive values indicate net savings.
-For instance, LAD achieves an average daily cost of 12.99M\$ on low-load days, 34.03M\$ on high-load days, and 23.28M\$ over the year.
-The corresponding savings relative to SCED are 0.84\% on low-load days, 1.71\% on high-load days, and 1.27\% over the whole year.
+For instance, SCED+RP achieves an average daily cost of 13.09M\$ on low-load days, 34.56M\$ on high-load days, and 23.62M\$ over the year.
+The corresponding savings relative to SCED are 0.48\% on low-load days, 0.78\% on high-load days, and 0.70\% over the whole year.
+Specifically, SLAD achieves 65.7\% more savings overall compared to SCED+RP and further enhances performance over LAD by incorporating multiple scenarios, rather than depending on a single deterministic forecast.

-Table \ref{tab:cost_comparison:three_cases} provides an itemized cost comparison between all ED formulations, on three selected days: August 5th, October 20th, and January 30th.
+Table \ref{tab:cost_comparison:three_cases} provides an itemized cost comparison between all ED formulations, on three selected days: July 25th, October 20th, and January 30th.
 For each day and formulation, Table \ref{tab:cost_comparison:three_cases} reports the total cost of domestic energy production (Energy), total import costs (Import), and the sum of no-load costs, reserve procurement costs and constraint violation penalties (Other).
 Relative savings compared to SCED are also reported.
-Figure \ref{fig:results:itemized_costs} depicts, for each day, the evolution of total operating costs (Figures \ref{fig:results:itemized_costs:2018-08-05:total}--\ref{fig:results:itemized_costs:2018-01-30:total}), import costs (Figures \ref{fig:results:itemized_costs:2018-08-05:import}--\ref{fig:results:itemized_costs:2018-01-30:import}) and energy dispatch costs (Figures \ref{fig:results:itemized_costs:2018-08-05:dispatch}--\ref{fig:results:itemized_costs:2018-01-30:dispatch}) over the day.
-Each figure also depicts the net load (right-axis, in GW) over time.
+Figure \ref{fig:results:itemized_costs} depicts the evolution of import costs with the right-axis depicts the net load in GW over time.